helixscript/INSPIIRED2/README.md

         └── myCustomProfile.hmm
  ```

-When data matching INSPIIRED2's data tree is mounted to `/resources` in the Docker container, the data is superimposed onto the INSPIIRED2's data tree and overwrites existing entries if the same names are used.
+When data matching INSPIIRED2's data tree is mounted to `/resources` in the Docker container, the data is superimposed onto the INSPIIRED2's data file tree and overwrites existing entries if the same names are used, eg.

 ```
 docker run --rm -v  ~/data:/resources:ro inspiired2 bash -c 'inspiired2 showResources'